tum-pbs/pbdl-book/supervised-discuss.md

 they receive, and reproduce it.

-Due to the hype and numerous success stories, people not familiar with DL often have the impression that DL works like a human mind, and is able to detect fundamental and general principles in data sets (["messages from god"](https://dilbert.com/strip/2000-01-03) anyone?).
+Due to the hype and numerous success stories, people not familiar with DL often have the impression that DL works like a human mind, and is able to extract fundamental and general principles from data sets (["messages from god"](https://dilbert.com/strip/2000-01-03) anyone?).
 That's not what happens with the current state of the art.
 Nonetheless, it's the most powerful tool we have to approximate complex, non-linear functions.
 It is a great tool, but it's important to keep in mind, that once we set up the training